Indian retail's real problem isn't the last mile. See where the cost hides

 2. Speed

 Delivery time can be a decisive factor depending on customer expectations.
 USPS offers economical but slower options like First-Class and Ground Advantage.
-In contrast, UPS and FedEx provide expedited services, including next-day and two-day shipping.
+In contrast, UPS and FedEx provide expedited shipping services, including next-day and two-day shipping.
 If time sensitivity is a concern, companies should prioritize carriers with reliable express services and weekend delivery capabilities.
-Regional carriers may offer same-day service in specific areas, outperforming national carriers in terms of speed.
+Regional carriers may offer same-day delivery in specific areas, outperforming national carriers in terms of speed.

 3. Reliability

 Reliability encompasses on-time delivery, consistent tracking updates, and safe handling of packages.
 FedEx and UPS are often viewed as industry leaders in reliability, especially for B2B shipments.
-USPS is reliable for residential and low-value shipments but may occasionally experience service delays in peak seasons.
+USPS is reliable for residential and low-value shipments but may occasionally experience shipping delays in peak seasons.
 Evaluate carriers based on their damage rate, claims resolution process, and their ability to meet SLA commitments, particularly during high-volume periods.

 Efficient small parcel operations rely on more than just choosing the right carrier.
 Leveraging technology can streamline workflows, cut costs, and improve customer experience.

 Shipping automation platforms enable businesses to auto-generate shipping labels, validate addresses, batch-print documents, and assign packages to carriers based on predefined rules.
 It saves time, reduces manual errors, and optimizes label creation at scale.
 Rate shopping tools within these systems compare prices across carriers, helping businesses make cost-effective decisions instantly.
+Pairing automation with intelligent carrier allocation further reduces logistics costs across high-volume operations.

-With real-time tracking, shippers and customers gain complete visibility into the shipment’s journey.
+With real-time tracking, shippers and customers gain complete visibility into the shipment's journey.
 From pick-up to delivery, tracking numbers are updated across systems, reducing support inquiries and improving customer satisfaction.
 Modern tracking tools also provide exception alerts for delays or rerouting, ensuring quick resolution and proactive communication.
+Businesses can also set up a branded tracking page to keep customers engaged and reduce "where is my order" inquiries.

 Here is how ClickPost adds value: